 Jim dropped the records off at the local radio station in hopes of some airtime.
 They played the record every day.
 “My fondest experience was riding around town with friends and hearing my songs played on the radio,” Patti remembered.
 “It was a truly unique experience and very difficult to duplicate in today’s music environment.
 In the fall of 1970, as a high school graduate, I was off to college and went my separate way.”

 If you’re fearing the end, don’t fret.
-You’ll see more of Patti in the future.
 We’ve got a bigger Cuca project in the works.